Whiting Petroleum: Completion Schedule Explains Weak Q2 Production, But Leverage Remains A Challenge

-Whiting Petroleum’s (WLL) stock has come under strong pressure in the last several months, underperforming the peer group.
+Whiting Petroleum’s (NYSE:WLL) stock has come under strong pressure in the last several months, underperforming the peer group.
 The shares are currently trading close to the levels they were at in February 2016 when oil price dropped below $30 per barrel and liquidity crunch posed existential threat to operators with high financial leverage.

-The company’s second quarter operational update is unlikely to serve as a catalyst for the stock’s turnaround.
+The company’s second-quarter operational update is unlikely to serve as a catalyst for the stock’s turnaround.
 Despite higher oil prices and significant debt reduction, leverage remains a concern for Whiting, whereas light production volume posted in the second quarter will not help investor sentiment.

 Investors Will Have To Wait For Another Two Quarters To See Production Ramp Up

-Second quarter production of 112,660 BOE/d declined sequentially from 117,360 Boe/d in Q1 and was at the low end of the company’s 112,100-118,700 Boe/d guidance range.
+Second-quarter production of 112,660 BOE/d declined sequentially from 117,360 Boe/d in Q1 and was at the low end of the company’s 112,100-118,700 Boe/d guidance range.

 It is important to note that the decline is driven by the very light schedule of completions in the second quarter: just 22 wells as compared to 48 wells in the first quarter and the plan to complete an average of 68 wells per quarter in the second half.
 Moreover, in its press release, Whiting indicated that completions in the second quarter were back end-loaded: 10 out of 22 wells completed in Q2 commenced production in June and the production benefit of these wells is expected to be experienced mainly during the second half of 2017, according to the company.